Union IBC

 Overview

-is a blockchain interoperability protocol for secure general message passing between blockchains.
+IBC is a blockchain interoperability protocol for secure general message passing between blockchains.
 At Union, we use a specialized in-house version (more EVM friendly) that slightly deviates from the canonical ibc-go and ibc.
 This document is an attempt at specifying the implementation.

 The semantic of the core protocol can be found in the ibc repository.
 Our implementation is deviating from the semantic in few places that we will describe.
 Most of the changes are specializations/optimizations targeting the EVM.